AshwinSomi/AshwinSomi/README.md

 <!--## Hi there 👋-->
 # Ashwin <Ashwin_Somi>

-Hi, I am Ashwin, I am a developer, doing a little bit of everything but not limited to React, Next, Spring boot
+Hi, I am Ashwin, I am a developer, doing a little bit of everything but not limited to React, Next.js, Spring boot, Node.js

 Currently working on contract projects helping mordernizing their tech stack.